The Blair/ Schroeder Manifesto

 If high employment is to be achieved and sustained, employees must react to shifting demands.
 Our economies suffer from a considerable discrepancy between the number of job vacancies that need to be filled (for example in the field of information and communication technology) and the number of suitably qualified applicants.

-That means education must not be a ‘one-off’ opportunity: lifetime access to education and training and lifelong utilisation of their opportunities represent the most important security available in the modern world.
+That means education must not be a one-off opportunity: lifetime access to education and training and lifelong utilisation of their opportunities represent the most important security available in the modern world.
 Therefore, governments have a responsibility to put in place a framework that enables individuals to enhance their qualifications and to fulfil their potential.
 This must now be a top social democratic priority.

 - Standards at all levels of schooling and for all abilities of pupils must be raised.
 Where there are problems of literacy and numeracy these must be addressed, otherwise we condemn unskilled individuals to lives of low pay, insecurity and unemployment.